jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/stand-shoulders-giants/index.md

 </div>

-More than `14 GiB` worth of software depends on `libpng`\!
-And that is only in the `Arch Linux` repositories, which is hardly the most popular `Linux` distribution.
-Also, the library is the official `PNG` reference library and is cross-platform, so certainly many other packages in other operating systems depend on it.
+More than 14 GiB worth of software depends on `libpng`\!
+And that is only in the Arch Linux repositories, which is hardly the most popular Linux distribution.
+Also, the library is the official PNG reference library and is cross-platform, so certainly many other packages in other operating systems depend on it.

 Now, back in 2015 when `libpng` had not yet fixed the low-high palette bug, all the programs and libraries above were also automatically vulnerable to the same issue.
-Actually this is what happened to `Equifax` with a vulnerability in `Apache Struts`.
-Same with many web services that use `OpenSLL` with `Heartbleed`.
+Actually this is what happened to Equifax with a vulnerability in Apache Struts.
+Same with many web services that use OpenSLL with Heartbleed.

 If this could happen to such flagships as [`bash`](https://www.gnu.org/software/bash/), [`qt`](https://www.qt.io/), [`TeX`](https://services.math.duke.edu/computing/tex/latex.html) and [`xfce`](https://xfce.org/), it could happen to your organisation.
-In fact, this problem is so common that it is part of the 2017 `OWASP` Top
-10: they call it "\`A9\`: Using components with known vulnerabilities."
+In fact, this problem is so common that it is part of the 2017 [OWASP](../../compliance/owasp/) Top 10: they call it "A9: Using components with known vulnerabilities."

-Given the rapid adoption of Free and Open Source Software (`FOSS`) by large companies, all of a sudden dependency vulnerability appears to be one [hell](https://en.wikipedia.org/wiki/Dependency_hell) of a problem.
+Given the rapid adoption of Free and Open Source Software (FOSS) by large companies, all of a sudden dependency vulnerability appears to be one [hell](https://en.wikipedia.org/wiki/Dependency_hell) of a problem.
+Or rather,
-Or rather, as yuppies would like to point out, a \`\`business opportunity''?
+as yuppies would like to point out, a "business opportunity"?

-Many providers of so-called `` `software composition analysis'' (`SCA ``) (don’t google it) have since appeared in the security scene.
+Many providers of so-called software composition analysis (SCA)
+(don't google it) have since appeared in the security scene.
 Some of them are backed by long-standing companies; most are not.
 In fact this business has gained such momentum, that it is expected to grow more than 20% each year from now
 [to 2022](https://www.prnewswire.com/news-releases/the-software-composition-analysis-market-is-expected-to-grow-from-usd-1540-million-in-2017-to-usd-3984-million-by-2022-at-a-compound-annual-growth-rate-cagr-of-209-300595028.html).

-What’s worse, it makes the `FOSS`, that all these companies owe to, look bad.
-Yet its adoption is not slowing down and, as we will try to show here, it’s not its fault but rather, the dependent app’s; and also that it’s not a `FOSS` thing but rather that marketing efforts point towards it.
+What’s worse, it makes the FOSS, that all these companies owe to, look bad.
+Yet its adoption is not slowing down and, as we will try to show here, it’s not its fault but rather, the dependent app’s; and also that it’s not a FOSS thing but rather that marketing efforts point towards it.

 Today’s applications use on average 30+ libraries, which represent up to 80% of the code.[\[2\]](#r2) Think of it as your code being only a thin layer upon a building of some tiny, some larger boxes.
-What `SCA` does then is look for vulnerabilities inside those boxes with information from external databases, which then become vulnerabilities in your own
+What SCA does then is look for vulnerabilities inside those boxes with information from external databases, which then become vulnerabilities in your own app:
-app:

 <div class="imgblock">